 - Be flexible

-Baby is growing and changing every day, and it only makes sense that his moods will grow with him, so the distraction technique that worked yesterday may do nothing for Baby today, and be his favorite thing again by tomorrow – it’s impossible to say.
+Baby is growing and changing every day, and it only makes sense that her moods will grow with her, so the distraction technique that worked yesterday may do nothing for Baby today, and be her favorite thing again by tomorrow – it’s impossible to say.